hasharissa/Data-Science/README.md

 - Develop classifier model using Logistic Regression, KNN and Decision Tree
 - Featured Engineered using IQR & Z-Score for Outlier, Oversampling for Imbalance Dataset and StandardScaler for Standarization.
 - Optimized using GridSearchCV & RandomSearchCV to reach the best model at 93% recall.
+- Deploying KNN Model to Web-app using FLASK